2103461/CS220-AU-portfolio/README.md

 **24/12/21**: Finished peer-assessment for student 2103642.
 Minor spelling and grammatical errors were corrected throughout the portfolio.

+**30/12/21**: Added student 2103642's feedback on my DI reflection essay to the peer-assessment table.

 <br>

 ## To do list